 When can I start prep?

 Ok, here we go.
-“When can I start my prep” (everyone should watch that video, whether you work with us or not) is one of the most frequently asked questions we get.
+“When can I start my prep” is one of the most frequently asked questions we get.
 It seems like everyone wants to rush to the stage instead of focusing on where they need to be before prep starts to ensure an efficient and effective prep.
 On top of that, so many coaches push the standard 12 or 16 week preps because cookie cutter plans make it easy to manage more people…thus, more money.
+Everyone should watch that video, whether you work with us or not.
+Its old and the video quality is not that good, but the information is still on point.

 We don’t do those.